Security FAQs:

 A "chroot jail" is a security mechanism for Unix based operating environments such as Red Hat Linux, Solaris, HPUX and Mac OS X. It is a place to install CVSNT so that no other files can be accessed either accidentally or by a hacker.

-Set the Chroot variable in /etc/cvsnt/PServer and it'll chroot after doing the authentication - you no longer need to put any libraries in the chroot which is much safer (it just needs a /tmp to put the temporary files in).
+in the chroot which is much safer (it just needs a /tmp to put the